pragmint/open-practices/practices/open-telemetry-practice.md

 Begin with two simple telemetry configurations:

 1. **Instrument to standard out.** Start with [auto-instrumentation libraries](https://opentelemetry.io/docs/languages/) available for your language or framework.
 These often require no code changes and can emit useful spans immediately.
-Then layer in a simple manual API that feels like console.log().
-Developers should be able to add spans or structured logs with a single call, no complicated wiring or mocks required.
+Then, layer in a simple manual API that feels like console.log().
+Developers should be able to add spans or structured logs with a single call; no complicated wiring or mocks required.
 During local dev, spans should print to stdout.
 During test runs, they should be silently ignored.
-2. **Run a real pipeline locally** In parallel, stand up a lightweight local collector + viewer (e.g., docker compose up for OTel Collector + Grafana / Jaeger) and send the same spans there.
+2. **Run a real pipeline locally.** In parallel, stand up a lightweight local collector + viewer (e.g., docker compose up for OTel Collector + Grafana / Jaeger) and send the same spans there.
 This validates structure, naming, and context while building confidence that the data tells a coherent story before touching production.

 Once signals are clear locally, deploy the collector and instrumentation to pre-prod and then production.